intrip/laravel-authentication-acl/docs/index.md

 * http://url_of_your_application/user/logout the logout page

 ### Note on sending emails ###
-Keep in mind this software will send various notification emails, dont't forget to edit your _laravel app/config/mail.php_ file.
+Keep in mind this software will send various notification emails, dont't forget to edit your _laravel config/mail.php_ file aswell.

 ## <a name="configuration">Configuration</a> ##

-After installing the package you can find all his configuration files under the folder: _app/config/packages/jacopo/authentication_.
+After installing the package you can find all his configuration files under laravel config folder.
 All the files are self documented, here is a brief overview of each configuration file:

-  * _sentry/config.php_: the low level authentication configuration part, it helps you handle session cookie's name,login throttling and custom password hashing
+  * _acl_sentry.php_: the low level authentication configuration part, it helps you handle session cookie's name,login throttling and custom password hashing, this is the original sentry configuration file updated to work with the package
-  * _way-form/config.php_: system configuration files for form handling (do not edit)
-  * _config.php_: basic configuration
+  * _acl_base.php_: base configuration file
-  * _menu.php_: to create __dynamic admin menu__ with arbitrary permissions
+  * _acl_menu.php_: to create __dynamic admin menu__ with arbitrary permissions
-  * _database.php_: custom database configuration file
-  * _permission.php_: general permissions configuration
+  * _acl_permissions.php_: general permissions configuration
+  * _acl_messages.php_: for custom application messages

 ## <a name="howto">How To</a> ##

   1. How to add a new menu item?